MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-management-pack-monitoring-configuration.md

 - ROOT\Microsoft\SqlServer\ComputerManagement15
 - ROOT\Microsoft\SqlServer\ComputerManagement16

-The monitor produces an alert in cases when there is no access to any of the above namespaces.
+The monitor produces an alert in cases when there's no access to any of the above namespaces.

 ## SQL Server Agent Jobs Monitoring